 While the solar EUV flux is a, if not the, primary driver for the global foF2 status, an important secondary driver is geomagnetic activity through its impact on the global distribution of the neutral atmosphere, winds in the neutral atmosphere, and bulk movement of ionospheric plasma by electric fields generated during periods of geomagnetic activity.
 This can have strong and complex impacts on SSNe calculated from a model fit to foF2 observations.
 From a purely engineering standpoint, the SSNe is still useful as a “best estimate” of an SSN value to use for assessing radio propagation conditions.
 However, the strong impact of geomagnetic storms on SSNe makes this parameter more difficult to interpret in terms of solar variability.

 The SSNe index presented on the NWRA website is calculated using the URSI coefficient-based model for foF2 commonly referred to as the URSI-88 model.
-The foF2 data used are provided from a global network of ionospheric sounders currently collected at the NOAA Space Weather Prediction Center (SWPC).
+The foF2 data used are provided from a global network of ionospheric sounders currently collected at the National Centers for Environmental Information (NCEI).
 An SSNe index is generated once per hour for four different set of observed foF2: (1) all observations equatorward of 50 degrees geomagnetic latitude over the past 24 hours (SSNe24), (2) all observations equatorward of 50 degrees geomagnetic latitude over the past 6 hours (SSNe06), (3) all observations between +15 and +50 degrees geomagnetic latitude (NH SSNe24) over the past 24 hours, and (4) all observations between -15 and -55 degrees geomagnetic latitude (SH SSNe24) over the past 24 hours.

 References for the SSNe index are as follows: